chakchurina/embedding-model-selection/README.md

 ![image](https://github.com/user-attachments/assets/948fe6b2-0235-4051-af7f-a6251e99fda0)

 **Alibaba (gte-large-en-v1.5):** The diagonal is more distinct compared to Voyage but has inconsistencies.
 The contrast against the background suggests the model can separate queries to some extent, though not as precisely as OpenAI.
-This model may be suitable for tasks where semantic flexibility is preferred over strict query separation.
+The model is suitable for tasks that require capturing semantic differences without strict separation.

 ![image](https://github.com/user-attachments/assets/bcfb8781-2a4b-4131-a3cc-cb1281052731)